dtcenter/METplotpy/docs/Users_Guide/reliability_diagram.rst

 **Default Configuration File**

-The following is the `mandatory`, reliability_defaults.yaml configuration file, which serves as a good starting point for creating a line plot as it represents the default values set in METviewer
+The following is the `mandatory`, reliability_defaults.yaml configuration file, which serves as a good starting point for creating a reliability diagram plot as it represents the default values set in METviewer

 .. literalinclude:: ../../metplotpy/plots/config/reliability_defaults.yaml